nerwuuus/portfolio-projects/README.md

 This repository contains a collection of my portfolio projects, as well as Excel and Power BI reports created during my tenure as a PMO Specialist.
-While working as a PMO Specialist, reports were developed to support project tracking, reporting, and data visualization, ensuring accurate and timely information for stakeholders.
+While working as a PMO Specialist, I developed reports to support project tracking, reporting, and data visualisation, ensuring accurate and timely information for stakeholders.

 ****Projects and reports are stored in separate branches.
 One branch = one project/one report:****